chesahkalu/azure_administrator/virtual_network.md

 **Load Balancing Rules**: Load-balancing rules define how the incoming network traffic is distributed to the virtual machines in the back-end pool.
 By default, Azure Load Balancer distributes network traffic equally among multiple virtual machines.
 The load balancer uses a 5-tuple hash to map traffic to the available servers.
 The 5-tuple hash includes the:

-- source IP address: The IP address of the client that sent the request
+- `source IP address`: The IP address of the client that sent the request
-- source port: The port number used by the client
+- `source port`: The port number used by the client
-- destination IP address: The IP address of the load balancer
+- `destination IP address`: The IP address of the load balancer
-- destination port: The port number used by the client to connect to the load balancer
+- `destination port`: The port number used by the client to connect to the load balancer
-- protocol type: The protocol used by the client to connect to the load balancer TCP or UDP
+- `protocol type`: The protocol used by the client to connect to the load balancer TCP or UDP

 **To define a rule in the Azure portal, you configure several settings:**